Constructing the New Testament with Michael Heiser

-Michael Heiser delves into the dilemmas faced by the Council of Nicaea as they pieced together the texts that would become known as the New Testament.
+In this interview with George Noory, Michael Heiser delves into the dilemmas faced by the Council of Nicaea as they pieced together the texts that would become known as the New Testament.
 Biblical scholars and believers, alike, have long struggled to find common ground as they offered conflicting interpretations of the New Testament.
 Few people know of the battles that raged during the construction of that ancient book.
-This interview with George Noory was originally webcast October 21, 2015.

 Mike Heiser received his Ph.D. in Hebrew Bible and ancient Semitic Languages from the University of Wisconsin-Madison.
 He is currently Scholar-in-Residence for Logos Bible Software, a company that creates ancient language research software and digital resources for studying the ancient and biblical world.
 He is also a member of the Society of Biblical Literature, the Institute for Biblical Research, and the Evangelical Theological Society.
 In 2005, Mike was named by Fate Magazine as one of the 100 Most Influential People in Ufology.